 WRi visitor: Karina Aguilar joins WRi to work on a connectivity and participatory GIS project in La Primavera Biosphere Reserve, Mexico funded by the Darwin Initiative.

 Scottish wild land Policy: based on WRi methods and approaches to wildness mapping, widl land and a new wild land map developed by SNH has made it in to the final version of the Scottish National Planning Framework – see here for more details.

 - Developing the EU’s new Wilderness Register (with partners Alterra and PanParks)

-- Developing web-based participatory mapping tools for landscape evaluation (with partners Leopold Institute, Missoula, Montana)
+- Developing web-based participatory mapping tools for visitor experience in Arctic National Wildlife Refuge, Alaska (with partners Leopold Institute, Missoula, Montana)

 - Various wildness mapping studies for clients including the Scottish national parks, the John Muir Trust, Scottish Natural Heritage and US National Parks Service.